ucsb-cs48-w19/4pm-gold-spotify/README.md

 A Thanksgiving-themed sidescrolling game written with PyGame.

 ### Additional Information
 You are a little girl wandering through the dark forests, searching for the ingredients to assemble the ultimate Thanksgiving feast for your family.
-Avoid horrible monsters to achieve your culinary dreams.
+Avoid the horrible spiders in the forest to achieve your culinary dreams.

 ## Installation (for developers)
 * Install python 3.0 or higher [here](https://www.python.org/)